Who to Contact #

 University Counselling Service

 This is a free and confidential service provided by The University of Adelaide.
 They are willing to make an over the phone appointment if you are unable to visit their North Terrace Location.
-They also have a ‘drop-in’ counseling service (no appointment necessary) from 1:00pm – 4:00pm, Monday to Friday.
+They also have a ‘drop-in’ counselling service (no appointment necessary) from 1:00pm – 4:00pm, Monday to Friday.

 Phone: 08 8313 5663